-Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics Spreadsheet Report.
+Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics by City Report.
 With the most current & most popular demographic data, it's the perfect starting point for your research about Junction City and the rest of Ohio.

 We know Junction City Demographics, just keep scrolling...

-With 813 people, Junction City is the 679th most populated city in the state of Ohio out of 1,213 cities.
-But watch out, Junction City, because Baltic with 806 people and New Holland with 808 people are right behind you.
+With 800 people, Junction City is the 711th most populated city in the state of Ohio out of 1,263 cities.
+But watch out, Junction City, because Hamden with 788 people, McClure with 787 people, and Twinsburg Heights with 787 people are right behind you.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group